mattolson/mattolson.github.com/source/blog/2013-09-30-read-my-lips-new-taxes.markdown

 There is an another path we could choose, one that will allow us to restore essential services, increase public safety, and promote smart growth.
-It&rsquo;s something that 142 cities and counties throughout the state, including many smaller than our own, have already done to shore up their finances and provide the services their citizens demand: pass a local sales tax.
+It&rsquo;s something that 142 cities and counties throughout the state, including many smaller than our own, have already done to shore up their finances and provide the services their citizens demand: **pass a local sales tax**.

 Currently, the state collects 7.5% on all purchases and distributes 1% back to the city or county where the sale was made.
 Chico collected about $17M through sales taxes last year, about 40% of total revenue.
 With a modest half-cent sales tax increase, the city would collect an additional $8M per